FortunesFavor/Dagger/Lawan.rst

     * Poison Dagger [5DMG]

         After stabbing a target, you may spend 5AP to poison the target.
 The poison drains 5 ap a round for 3 rounds.

+    * Potion Bow [5GP]

+    	Its a crossbow, for potions.
+It does no damage when directly fired at an opponant, but is strong enough to break a potion vial.
+Effectivly a skill rating of 5 to throw a launched object.

     * Armored Leather Corset [5GP]